On This Page

 About the Author – Louise Desrosiers

-Louise Desrosiers, a Senior Counsel at Travers Thorp Alberga, is a highly-experienced family law litigator and accredited mediator.
+Louise Desrosiers, Head of the Family Department and Accredited Mediator at Travers Thorp Alberga, is a highly experienced family law litigator and accredited mediator.
 She is an expert in dealing with nuptial agreements, divorce and ancillary financial matters, in addition to the practical and financial arrangements for children.